2014 Singapore Grand Prix: Race

 Hamilton led Vettel by 24 seconds by the next lap and wanted to make a pit stop because he was worried about tyre wear but was advised to further grow his advantage over the next three laps.
 Hamilton made his final pit stop for the soft compound tyres on lap 52.
 He rejoined in second behind Vettel and narrowly ahead of Ricciardo.
 Hamilton quickly caught Vettel, used DRS leaving turn five, and turned right to reclaim the lead two corners later on lap 54.
 Button stopped at the side of the track to retire with a power box failure on the same lap.
 His retirement promoted Räikkönen to seventh and Bottas' worn tyres slowed him, enabling Hülkenberg, Vergne and Pérez to run close behind him.
-Maldonado's aspiration for his first point of 2014 was not realised when Magnussen passed him for tenth place on lap 56.
+Maldonado's aspiration for his first championship point of 2014 was not realised when Magnussen passed him for tenth place on lap 56.
 Three laps later, Vergne passed Hülkenberg for eighth place.
-Vergne overtook Räikkönen for seventh on the left into the first corner and then Bottas for sixth.
+Vergne overtook Räikkönen for seventh on the inside into the first corner and then Bottas for sixth.
 Pérez had better traction than teammate Hülkenberg and passed him between turns 17 and 18.

 Pérez passed Räikkönen into turn 10 and took seventh when Bottas lost all tyre grip and fell from the top ten quickly.
 Because of the safety car period, the race ended under a two-hour time limit.
 In the remaining eight laps, Hamilton distanced himself from Vettel and was the first to finish after 60 laps for his seventh victory of the season and the 29th of his career.
 Vettel finished second in his best result of the season, 13.534 seconds behind, and successfully held off teammate Ricciardo and Alonso in the final laps.
 Massa finished fifth.
 Vergne's five-second time penalty did not affect his sixth-place finish.
 Pérez, Räikkönen, Hülkenberg and Magnussen were seventh through tenth.
 Bottas, Maldonado, Grosjean, Kvyat and Ericsson, Bianchi and Chilton were the final finishers.
 There were four lead changes in the race; three drivers reached the front of the field.
 Hamilton led three times for a total of 58 laps, more than any other driver.